LazyGuyWithRSI/path-of-automation-auto-loot-clicker/README.md

 [Video of the auto-looter in action](https://youtu.be/I2eDgYkn_vU)

 No sketchy memory access.
-It just uses screen caps,then moves and clicks the mouse.
+It just uses screen caps, then moves and clicks the mouse.

 ###
 ---